This is a step-by-step guide from complete beginners who want to challenge themselves to speaking fluently within 1 year.

 Not only that but you should have written down a whole bunch of short sentences about yourself.

-When you arrange to meet your speaking partner for the first time (and when you actually meet them) let them know:
+When you arrange to meet your teacher for the first time (and when you actually meet them) let them know:

 - Ask them to speak slowly.